 Below is an overview of some of the applications that benefit from ZLD systems.

 Of note, zero liquid discharge is not required in every facility, but most facilities can benefit from recycling most or all of their wastewater.
-While ZLD does offer 100% water recovery, oftentimes the 70-85% recovery offered by practical reuse and recycling methods is sufficient for some operations.
+While ZLD does offer 100% water recovery, oftentimes the 70-85% recovery offered by practical reuse and recycling methods is sufficient for some operations and has lower capital costs.
 In general, ZLD is best for operations with water needs beyond what they can buy, facilities with very poor source water, or businesses that don’t have a convenient discharge point for wastewater.